They Might Be Giants: Independent releases and Grammy nomination (2020–present)

+In mid-January 2026, They Might Be Giants released a four-song EP titled Eyeball.
+The EP includes a remix from Elegant Too of the title track.
+A few weeks later, on February 9, the band released the single "Wu-Tang".
+That day, they announced that their upcoming 24th album is called The World Is to Dig.
+On March 3, they released another single from the album "Sleep's Older Sister".
+They Might Be Giants released the single "Outside Brain" on March 16, 2026.
+On March 31, 2026, They Might Be Giants released a cover of "Overnight Sensation (Hit Record)" as a single.
+The World Is to Dig was released on April 14, 2026.

 Solo projects

-John Flansburgh made a solo band Mono Puff.
-The band's bassist was Hal Cragin and drummer was Steve Calhoon.
-Mono Puff has released two albums, Unsupervised (1996) and It's Fun to Steal (1998) in addition to four EPs and one single.
+In 1995, John Flansburgh formed a side project called Mono Puff; the band consisted of a core lineup of Flansburgh, bassist Hal Cragin, and drummer Steve Calhoon.
+Mono Puff released two albums, Unsupervised (1996) and It's Fun to Steal (1998) in addition to four EPs and one single.
+In 2023, Flansburgh released a solo EP under his name titled Forest/Trees.

-John Linnell made a solo five-song EP in 1994.
-The EP was later expanded into the State Songs album solo project in 1999 which peaked #18 on the CMJ 200 chart and was on the chart for four weeks.
-During the COVID-19 pandemic in 2021, John Linnell also released another solo EP, Roman Songs, which has four songs sung in full Latin.
+John Linnell released a five-song solo EP in 1994.
+The EP was later expanded into the State Songs album solo project in 1999 which peaked number 18 on the CMJ 200 chart and was on the chart for four weeks.
+During the COVID-19 pandemic, in 2021, John Linnell also released another solo EP, Roman Songs, which has four songs that are entirely sung in Latin.
 Linnell stated that a Latinist and friend of his who he calls "Schoolmaster Smith" helped him translate English lyrics into Latin with him for the project.

+In 1993, John Flansburgh started Hello CD of the Month Club, a subscription service for monthly issues of EPs on CD.
+Both Mono Puff and John Linnell released EPs on Hello CD of the Month Club.
+They Might Be Giants issued their 1985 demo tape and a 1994 live performance through the service.
+Hello CD of the Month Club went defunct at the end of 1996.

 Music style

 The group has been noted for its unique style of alternative music, typically using surreal, humorous lyrics, experimental styles, and unconventional instruments.
 Their music is often described as "quirky" by listeners.
-Shervin Lainez in a IMDb news article about the band said, "...
-They Might Be Giants ... have been releasing music that’s both snarky and sweet, morbid and whimsical, a little pop and a little avant garde."
+Shervin Lainez in an IMDb news article about the band said, "...
+They Might Be Giants [...] have been releasing music that's both snarky and sweet, morbid and whimsical, a little pop and a little avant garde."